PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 As mentioned previously each port has an area.
 For Qt, you can learn more on the [PySimpleGUIQt GitHub site](https://github.com/MikeTheWatchGuy/PySimpleGUI/tree/master/PySimpleGUIQt).  **There is a separate Readme file for the Qt version** that you'll find there.
 This is true for all of the PySimpleGUI ports.

-Give it a shot if you're looking for something a bit more "modern".
+Give it a shot if you're looking for something a bit more "modern."
 PySimpleGUIQt is currently in **Alpha**.  *All of the widgets are operational but some may not yet be full-featured.*  If one is missing and your project needs it, log an Issue.
 It's how new features are born.

-Here is a summary of the Qt Elements with no real effort spent on design clearly.
+Here is a summary of the Qt Elements with no real effort spent on design clarity.
 It's an example of the "test harness" that is a part of each port.
 If you run the PySimpleGUI.py file itself then you'll see one of these tests.

 As you can see, you've got a full array of GUI Elements to work with.
 All the standard ones are there in a single window.
 So don't be fooled into thinking PySimpleGUIQt is barely working or doesn't have many widgets to choose from.
 You even get TWO "Bonus Elements" - `Dial` and `Stretch`